Coronavirus in Russia: The Latest News | Dec. 17 - The Moscow Times

 Dec.
 17: What you need to know today

-- Russia has detected omicron variant in 25 people so far, Deputy Prime Minister Tatiana Golikova said Thursday.
+— Russia has detected the Omicron variant in 25 people so far, Deputy Prime Minister Tatiana Golikova said Thursday.

 — Russia on Thursday confirmed 28,486 Covid-19 infections and 1,133 deaths.